danielfrg/terraform-cloudera/README.md

 After terraform finishes you can ssh into any node and `kinit` as the `centos` user.

-Use the `cloudera-scm` user and follow the Cloudera Manager to finish setting up the CDH cluster with Kerberos
+Use the `cloudera-scm` user (pass: `cloudera`) and follow the Cloudera Manager to finish setting up the CDH cluster with Kerberos.

+## Ambari

+For ambari right now it only sets up the server and you need to keep going from: `ambari-server setup` [docs](https://docs.hortonworks.com/HDPDocuments/Ambari-2.5.2.0/bk_ambari-installation/content/set_up_the_ambari_server.html)

+Basically you need to get the ip address of the nodes that are create for ambari and follow the wizard.

 ## Notes